nabinyd/Loginform/README.md

-# This project is designed by
+# This project is designed and developed by
 Nabin Yadav